ucsb-cs56-projects/cs56-games-Go/README.md

 ButtonAndScrollComponent.java -- Handles the scrollbars/buttons in the GUI

-Go.java -- The main hub that controls all the pieces.
+Go.java -- The old contains main.
+Doesn't use graphics and can be played on the terminal.
+See GoGui1.java.

 GoComponent.java -- Handles the actual game mechanics, such as piece color changing, and deciding whose turn it is.

-GoGame.java -- Contains the interface used by GoGrid.java, and assists in the implementation of the game rules.
+GoGame.java -- Contains the interface used by GoGrid.java and assists in the implementation of the game rules.

 GoGrid.java -- Contains the implementation of GoGame.java, with appropriate methods that are used by GoComponent to help with the game mechanics.
-It's also responsible for the drawing of the grid, and the methods used to make sure that the rules stay valid.
+It's also responsible for the drawing of the grid and the methods used to make sure that the rules stay valid.

 GoGui1.java -- Organizes the layout of the game, to have the grid on the left side and the message box on the right side.
+Contains the main that build.xml runs.

 GoGui2.java -- Contains the "Directions" section of the GUI, handles little else but that.

 GoIllegalMoveException.java -- Contains the Exception that occurs when you try to make an illegal move in Go.

-MessageDestination.java/SystemOutMessageDestination.java -- The interface and the implementatino, respectfully; Simply contains an easier way to output messages to the system instead of having to put "System.out.println("x")".
+MessageDestination.java/SystemOutMessageDestination.java -- The interface and the implementation, respectively; Simply contains an easier way to output messages to the system instead of having to put "System.out.println("x")".
+Might be useful only for Go.java's main and unnecessary for GoGui1.java's main.